 The lowest aquatic NOEC value (from the OECD and 3M reports) is 0.25 mg/l, which is above the criterion level of 0.01 mg/l for the T criterion.
 On this basis, PFOS does not meet the T criterion.
-The NOAEC from chronic bird studies is 10 ppm for most endpoints, which is below the criterion value of <30 mg/kg in food.
-The level of 10 ppm was also considered a LOAEC for some effects in the same studies.
-Hence PFOS meets the T criterion on this basis.
+It should be noted that although bird toxicity data can be used in this assessment, the criterion is for NOEC values (as <30 mg/kg in food), whereas the available data are from acute studies (LC50 220 mg/kg in food).